noahtalleyAFSP/2180-Video_Scribe_AISkill-POC/README.md

-# Cobra Video Analysis Tool
+# Video Scribe  Analysis Tool

-This tool analyzes videos using Large Language Models (like GPT-4 Vision) to provide structured descriptions of content, including chapters, persons, actions, and objects, with a focus on generating accurate timestamps.
+This tool analyzes videos using Large Language Models (like GPT-4o Vision) to provide structured descriptions of content, including chapters, persons, actions, and objects, with a focus on generating accurate timestamps.

 ## Features